Electoral district of Unley

+History

 Unley was created as a conservative seat.
 It was first contested at the 1938 election, where it was held by conservatives until the 1962 election, when Gil Langley captured the seat for Labor.
 Unley was one of the seats that put Labor in government at the 1965 election after decades of the Playmander in opposition, with Labor managing to retain Unley in the close 1968 and 1975 elections and the 1979 election loss.
 Langley was succeeded by Labor's Kym Mayes at the 1982 election, a state government minister.
 In the close 1989 election Labor again managed to retain Unley.
 However, Mayes was heavily defeated at the 1993 election landslide by Liberal Mark Brindal on a swing of over 12 percent, on paper turning Unley from marginal Labor to safe Liberal at one stroke.
 Brindal went on to serve as a minister in the government of John Olsen.

 The electoral redistribution ahead of the 2002 election had a large effect on Unley, which lost several suburbs west of Goodwood Road while gaining several suburbs east of Fullarton Road, changing Unley from a marginal seat to a fairly safe to safe Liberal seat.
 This helped Brindal retain Unley with only a small swing against him as the Liberals lost government.

 Brindal relinquished preselection of Unley prior to the 2006 election, contesting instead the electoral district of Adelaide held by the then Minister for Education, Jane Lomax-Smith.
 Despite a statewide Labor landslide, David Pisoni narrowly won with a 51 percent two-party vote despite a challenge from City of Unley mayor and Labor candidate Michael Keenan.
-It has since reverted to a fairly safe to safe Liberal seat.
+It reverted to a fairly safe to safe Liberal seat until David Pisoni retired, after serving as the member for 20 years, at the 2026 Election.